 - 1 1/2 cups green beans, cut into 1 in pieces

-- 1/2 head cauliflower, broken into small pieces
+- 1/2 head cauliflower, broken into small pieces - 2 1/2 cups

-- 1 TB dried oregano
+- 2 TB dried oregano

 - 3 TB sugar

-- 1 1/2 cups white vinegar
+- 1 cup white vinegar

 - 1 1/2 cups apple cider vinegar

-- While you are waiting for the water to come to a simmer, prepare the ice bath: fill a large bowl with cold water and ice.
+- While beets are cooling, put on a pot of salted water and bring to a simmer.
+While you are waiting for the water to come to a simmer, prepare the ice bath: fill a large bowl with cold water and ice.
 Set aside.

-- Add green beans, peas and shredded cabbage to the simmering water and cook for 3 minutes.
+- Add green beans, peas and shredded cabbage to the simmering water and cook for 4 minutes.
 Remove from water with a slotted spoon or a spider (don't throw out the water) and plunge the bean mixture into the ice bath.

 - When beets have cooled enough to handle, peel them by rubbing the outside with your hands or a paper towel and the skins will slip right off.
-I suggest wearing gloves while you do this, otherwise your hands will be purple for a week!
+(I suggest wearing gloves while you do this, otherwise your hands will be purple for a week!)